Here’s what’s changing

 When will these changes be introduced?

-Changes to the minimum cash deposits, cheques and money orders begin on 1 October 2021.
+Changes to the minimum cash deposits, cheques and money orders took effect 1 October 2021 and should now be adhered to.

-The new online deposit form will be ready to use between early to mid 2022.
+The new online deposit form will be ready to use in March 2022.
 We’ll let you know when the form is ready, and when you can order the new cash only EBD bags.

 Using the new online deposit form